Post Updated: January 17, 2022

 - If you don’t give a f*ck about your friends, you soon won’t have any friends

-As we get older some of us gain experience and begin to notice that most of these things have a little lasting impact on our lives.
+As we get older some of us gain experience.
+Notice that most of these things have a little lasting impact on our lives.

 Those people’s opinions we cared about so much before have long been removed from our lives.